You searched: 238 results

 Earleaf Acacia

-Native to Australia, this flowering shrub to small tree is typically 3 to 5 m (10 to 16 ft) tall, occasionally reaching heights of up to 9 m (30 ft).
+Native to Australia, this flowering shrub to small tree typically grows 3 to 5 m (10 to 16 ft) tall, occasionally reaching up to 9 m (30 ft).
 In shrub form, it is multi-trunked and low-branching.
-Otherwise, it has a single trunk supporting a ... more...
+Otherwise, it has a single trunk supporting a rounded... more...

-A native of the Philippines, this fast-growing ornamental and forestry tree is typically 10 to 15 m (30 to 50 ft) tall, with a single or forked trunk supporting a moderately dense, rounded crown.
-The bark is grey or grey-brown and usually smooth... more...
+Native to the Philippines, this fast-growing ornamental and forestry tree typically reaches 10 to 15 m (30 to 50 ft) tall, with a single or forked trunk supporting a moderately dense, rounded crown.
+The bark is grey or grey-brown and u... more...

-Australian blackwood is a timber tree originating in Australia.
-Its native range extends from Tasmania and the southeastern corner of the Australian mainland, north along the eastern seaboard to the subtropics.However, trees adapted to temperate and... more...
+Australian Blackwood is a tree species native to Australia.
+Its native range extends from Tasmania and the southeastern corner of the Australian mainland, north along the eastern seaboard to the subtropics.However, trees adapted to temperate and subt... more...

-Pink cedar or Mundani is a fast-growing flowering and timber tree native to parts of the Indian subcontinent and Southeast Asia.
-Its natural range extends from the foothills of the Himalayas east to forested highland areas in Myanmar (Burma), Thailan... more...
+Pink Cedar, or Mundani, is a fast-growing flowering timber tree native to parts of the Indian subcontinent and Southeast Asia.
+Its natural range extends from the foothills of the Himalayas east to forested highland areas in Myanmar (Burma), Thailand... more...